minnieie/ToastAndTales/README.md

 ## 3. How to Install & Run

 1. **Install**: Download the .apk file from GitHub and transfer the .apk file to your Android device and install it (ensure "Install from Unknown Sources" is enabled).
-2. **Prepare Markers**: Have the 3 target images ready (displayed on a computer/phone screen or printed on paper).
+2. **Prepare Markers**: Have the 5 target images ready (displayed on a computer/phone screen or printed on paper).
    - _Marker 1_: Kopi Photo
+   - _Marker 2: Kettle Photo
-   - _Marker 2_: Kaya Toast Photo
+   - _Marker 3_: Kaya Toast Photo
+   - _Marker 4_: Knife Photo
-   - _Marker 3_: Full Set Meal Photo
+   - _Marker 5_: Full Set Meal Photo
 3. **Lauch**: Open the Toast & Tales app.

 ## 4. Walkthrough & Controls